Search

 Sophomore Kyleigh Batory put up a fifth Eagles’ goal off an assist by Scheuer to cap off a dominant performance.
 Despite a late goal from Southern Lehigh’s Saige Smith to break the shutout, there was no shortage of celebrations from the Blue Mountain faithful and head coach Matt Kenitzer, who was very impressed with how his girls performed.

 “I just love how they just play in and out with control all over the field, moving the ball all around,” Kenitzer said.
 “There’s constant movement, very strong in the defense, and then quality finishing all the way up through the top.
-It’s been just really fun to watch him play.”
+It’s been just really fun to watch them play.”

 The Blue Mountain girls’ soccer team poses with the District 11 championship trophy after beating Southern Lehigh 5-1 in Wednesday’s Class 3A final at Whitehall (Photo by Brook Koch-Guers).